D1 motorway (Slovakia): Chronology

 The first plans to connect Prague to Slovakia and Mukachevo in today's Zakarpattia Oblast in Ukraine, which was part of Czechoslovakia at that time, were in the 1930s.
 The construction of the motorway (freeway) began in the Czech part in the late 1930s, but in the Slovak part nothing was built.
 After the end of World War II, highway construction was abandoned, due to post-war reconstruction.
 But in the 1960s, traffic was growing very fast, and a new plan for a D1 highway was available soon, without the part in Zakarpattia Oblast, which became part of the USSR in 1945..

 Construction began in 1973, by building the Ivachnová - Liptovský Mikuláš section, a 15 km segment in northern Slovakia.
-Construction on this section finished in December 1977 and costed CZK 241.3 million.
+Construction on this section finished in December 1977 and cost 241.3 million Czechoslovak korunas.
 In 1976, 6.4 km section created the southern bypass of Liptovský Mikuláš.
-The total cost of the construction amounted to CZK 368 million.
+The total cost of the construction amounted to 368 million Czechoslovak korunas.
 The section between Liptovský Ján and Liptovský Hrádek with a length of 5.1 km kilometres was under construction from April 1975 to December 1983 and had once the longest road bridge in Slovakia - the 1,035-metre-long Podtureň Viaduct.

 Between 1978 and 1982, a 15.9 km section was constructed between Trnava and Hlohovec.
 June 1980 saw the beginning of construction in a new 17.7 km section between Hlohovec and Piešťany which was put into operation in 1985.